An Energy-Based Prior for Generative Saliency: Related Work

-\textbf{Dense prediction with generative models:} The goal of dense generative models is to produce both deterministic accurate model prediction and a meaningful stochastic uncertainty map representing model awareness of its prediction.
+\textbf{Dense Prediction with Generative Models:} The goal of dense generative models is to produce both deterministic accurate model prediction and a meaningful stochastic uncertainty map representing model awareness of its prediction.
 Two types of generative models have been widely studied, namely VAEs~\cite{structure_output,vae_bayes_kumar} and GANs~\cite{GAN_nips}.
 VAEs use an extra encoder to constrain the distribution of the latent variable, and GANs design a discriminator to distinguish real samples and the generated samples.
 VAEs have been successfully applied to image segmentation \cite{PHiSeg2019, probabilistic_unet}.
 For saliency prediction,~\cite{SuperVAE_AAAI19} adopts a VAE to model the image background, and separates salient objects from the background through reconstruction residuals.~\cite{ucnet_sal,jing2020uncertainty} design CVAEs to model the subjective nature of saliency.
-GAN-based methods can be divided into two categories, for each of the fully-supervised and semi-supervised settings.
-The former~\cite{groenendijk2020benefit,gan_maskerrcnn} uses the discriminator to distinguish model predictions from ground truths, while the latter~\cite{gan_semi_seg,hung2018adversarial} uses the GAN to explore the contribution of unlabeled data. \cite{zhang2021energy} uses a cooperative learning framework \cite{xie2018cooperative,xie2021cooperative} for generative saliency prediction. ~\cite{jing2020uncertainty} trains a single top-down generator in the ABP framework for RGB-D saliency prediction.
-Our model generalizes \cite{jing2020uncertainty} by replacing the simple Gaussian prior by a learnable EBM prior and adopting a vision transformer-based generator for salient object prediction.
+GAN-based methods can be classified into two categories, depending on whether they are designed for fully-supervised or semi-supervised settings.
+The fully-supervised models~\cite{groenendijk2020benefit,gan_maskerrcnn} use a discriminator to distinguish model predictions from the ground truth, while the semi-supervised models~\cite{gan_semi_seg,hung2018adversarial} use the GAN to explore the information contained in unlabeled data. \cite{zhang2021energy} uses a cooperative learning framework \cite{XieLGW18,xie2018cooperative,xie2021cooperative} for generative saliency prediction. ~\cite{jing2020uncertainty} trains a single top-down generator in the ABP framework for RGB-D saliency prediction.
+Our model generalizes \cite{jing2020uncertainty} by replacing the simple Gaussian prior by a learnable EBM prior and adopting a vision transformer generator for SOD.